Skip to main content

 Eminent Domain Today

-While government use of eminent domain remains unpopular, the transfer of private property by private companies is widely contested by the public.
+Government use of eminent domain remains unpopular, and the transfer of private property by private companies is widely contested by the public.
 Many such cases involve fossil-fuel energy companies and pipeline projects.

 Take, for example, Puntenney v.
 Iowa Utilities Board (2019).

-Landowners, landowner associations, and the Sierra Club charged that a private pipeline company violated state and federal law in their use of eminent domain.
+Landowners, landowner associations, and the Sierra Club charged that a private pipeline company violated state and federal law in using eminent domain.
 Further, they said the Iowa Utilities Board should not have the authority to define what is a "public convenience and necessity."
 The Iowa Supreme Court disagreed.

 The courts are also seeing more cases involving claims of regulatory takings.
 In these cases, government regulations interfere with a landowner's property rights so much that the owners claim they are deprived of any economic benefit of their land.
 Environmental regulations are often blamed.

-Get Help Defending Your Property from Eminent Domain
+Get Help Defending Your Property From Eminent Domain

 Was this helpful?

-Find a Lawyer
+Find a local attorney